SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

     code .
     ```

+    > [!NOTE]
-    >**Note:** Because the SharePoint client-side solution is HTML/TypeScript based, you can use any code editor that supports client-side development to build your extension.
+    > Because the SharePoint client-side solution is HTML/TypeScript based, you can use any code editor that supports client-side development to build your extension.

     Notice how the default solution structure looks like the solution structure for client-side web parts.
 This is the basic SharePoint Framework solution structure, with similar configuration options across all solution types.